 And I absolutely love every part of the publishing industry, but what I love most is working with a manuscript so that it shines through the smoke, or with companies so that their products achieve the best results.

 I believe in developing solid, trustworthy relationships because we’re working as a team to create a beautiful manuscript that will influence your readers.
 I also believe editing is a gift to you, your manuscript, and your readers, your clients.
 Let’s work together so we can bring the gift of your words to your readers, your clients.

 Editorial and Writing Services Offered & Cost*

 [$50 minimum on all services]

-I’ll analyze your chapter or completed manuscript and write a detailed editorial critique highlighting strengths and weaknesses and how you can implement techniques designed to make your manuscript gleam.
+I’ll analyze your chapter or completed manuscript and write a detailed editorial letter highlighting strengths and weaknesses and how you can implement writing techniques designed to make your manuscript gleam.

 If you’d like to talk for thirty minutes about your manuscript’s strengths and weaknesses via telephone or video chat, I’d love to talk with you!
 We can also discuss ways to improve your writing, and what steps you need to take next to achieve your long-term goals.
 Additional conference time can be purchased for $10 per fifteen-minute interval.

 This critique assessment or content edit ensures the entire work is clearly mapped out, whether it is a work of fiction or nonfiction.
 Looking at the big picture of your manuscript, I will ensure that these major criterion are met: